-These 15+ Delicious Meal Prep Summer Salad Recipes are perfect to make ahead – they're a great way to enjoy seasonal fruits and vegetables!
+These 30+ Delicious Meal Prep Salad Recipes are perfect to make ahead for summer or all year long – they're great for lunches or potlucks!

 Summer Salad Recipes

 Now that the good weather is finally here, I'm ALL about summer salads!
 My fave kind of summer salad recipe is one that blends marinated proteins with a variety of greens and veggies – throw in some avocado, add some bomb dressing and a few out of the box toppings like crunchy tortilla strips, fresh herbs and hot peppers, and you've got me sold on salad for lunch or dinner!

 The great thing about these summer salad recipes is that you can switch up the ingredients and customize them to whatever you've got on hand.
 It's all about nailing the dressing and then improvising from there.
 Really, there's no magic formula, so that's another reason why I love salad meal prep.
 You really can just go with your cravings and take it from there.

 When it comes to meal prepping salads, mason jars are the way to go.
 They help keep your salads fresh for days so you can make a big batch on the weekend and enjoy them throughout the week.

 Layering is key when it comes to storing your salads in mason jars.
 Make sure you add everything to your jars in the following order: